galczo5/mythical-angular/content/posts/renderer.md

 I encourage you to check how every one of these works, but in my case `DefaultDomRenderer2` was used, I'm going to focus on that one.

-Implementation is quite easy and I decided to place it in the code snippet below.
+Implementation is quite easy, and I decided to place it in the code snippet below.

 ```typescript
 class DefaultDomRenderer2 implements Renderer2 {